top environmental nonprofits

 Although the Rocky Mountain Institute has been around since 1982, it has only more recently made headlines.
 The group focuses on consulting, research and publication in the field of sustainability, but focuses primarily on making clean energy profitable.
 Its work covers a wide breadth of programs, including energy-efficient buildings, climate finance, clean economies and renewable industry.

 Rocky Mountain Institute’s mission is to transform global energy by engaging communities and businesses to “cost-effectively shift from fossil fuels to efficiency and renewables.”
-It’s committed to creating financial incentives for renewable energy, specifically helping cities and regions meet clean energy goals.
+It’s committed to creating financial incentives for renewable energy, thus helping cities and regions meet clean energy goals.

 5. Fashion Revolution